A Little Chaos: Plot

 Sabine is introduced around court by the Duc de Lauzun and the King's mistress, the Marquise de Montespan.
-Once they discover that she is widowed and also lost her 6-year-old daughter, they share their own losses and welcome her, as the King forbids such topics before him.
+Once the Marquise and her female courtiers discover that Sabine is widowed and has also lost her 6-year-old daughter, they share their own losses and welcome her into their company.

-The Marquise formally presents Sabine to the King when he arrives, and she offers him a four-seasons rose — the same found in the garden where they had met.
-Conversing about roses' nature and life cycle, beauty, hardships, and death is Sabine's veiled defense of Madame de Montespan, who has begun to lose the King's favour.
-He is again moved by her observations.
+The Marquise formally presents Sabine to the King when he arrives.
+Sabine offers him a Four Seasons rose — the same found in the garden where they had met.
+Conversing about the nature of roses and their life cycle, Sabine metaphorically defends Madame de Montespan, who has begun to lose the King's favor.
+Louis is again moved by Sabine's observations, calling her "a wise rose."

-André waits for Sabine outside her room that night, and they finally make love.
-In the morning, André finds himself alone in bed.
-Sabine is upstairs, traumatised by a regular haunting flashback of the day her daughter and husband died: prior to taking their daughter with him on a day trip, he revealed to Sabine that he had a mistress.
-Sabine saw the carriage had a faulty wheel, learned from the footman that they were actually going to his mistress's, not on a business trip.
-Racing after them, when she tried to stop the carriage, it veered off track, toppling down a steep hill and killing both father and daughter.
+André waits for Sabine outside her home that night, and they finally make love.
+In the morning, André finds himself alone in bed; Sabine is upstairs, traumatized by a recurring flashback of the day her daughter and husband died: prior to taking their daughter with him on a day trip, her husband revealed to Sabine that he had a mistress.
+Sabine saw that the carriage had a faulty wheel and racing after them, tried to stop the carriage.
+It veered off track, toppling down a steep hill and killing both father and daughter.

 André finds Sabine mid-flashback, and convinces her to stop blaming herself for their deaths, calming her down.
-She asks him what will happen with his wife and he says their marriage is over, then asks about them and she says that they will shape one another.

-At the garden project's inauguration, the King and his court arrive and dance to the music of a hidden orchestra, as the fountains send water coursing down the tiers around the ballroom floor.
-After Sabine dances with the King, she and André join hands, kiss, and leave to walk into the forest together.
+At the inauguration of Sabine's completed bosquet garden, the King and his court arrive and dance to the music of a hidden orchestra, as the fountains send water coursing down the tiers around the outdoor ballroom floor.
+After Sabine dances with the King, she and André join hands and leave to walk into the forest together.
+The camera pulls slowly back and above the entire grounds of Versailles, revealing the enormous sweep of its grandeur.